Skip to Content

 11. Respiratory disorders, such as allergic rhinitis

-Much like cupping therapy, acupuncture has been gaining more and more traction amongst professional athletes as sports science and medicine advances and we understand the importance of the recovery process and with the advent of social media.
+Acupuncture has been gaining more and more traction amongst professional athletes as sports science and medicine advances and we understand the importance of the recovery process and with the advent of social media.
 Social media has allowed athletes to share parts of their training and recovery processes with the world, and that has raised the profile of therapies and treatment methods that may have been considered as “alternative medicine” in the past.

 The late Kobe Bryant, for example, showcased his rehabilitation from injury on his second day on Twitter, way back in 2013.
 The procedure he happened to showcase?
 Acupuncture!
 Several olympic athletes who have won medals, such as Amy Acuff, Dee Dee Trotter, Mark Mcmorris and Yin Jian, swear by the restorative properties of acupuncture and have done so for years.
 Celebrities like Robert Downey Jr, Natalie Portman, Celine Dion and Julianne Moore have been huge proponents of acupuncture, whether for muscle recovery, cosmetic procedures or other reason.